humwerthuz/djrest/README.md

                 'status': 'all success'
             })

-Now and finally you must add this in urls.py:
+And finally you must add this in urls.py:

     api = RestApi(api_name="my api name") #defaults 'api' api.register_resource(TestResource())